philvarner/correctingthenarrative.org/content/posts/names-primer/index.md

 ---
 title: "A Primer on the  Names and Namesakes of Charlottesville City Schools"
-date: 2019-10-29T20:34:45-04:00
+date: 2019-11-01T23:34:45-04:00
+summary: A summary of the names and namesakes of Charlottesville City Schools, with links to a 50+ page document including detailed information about the naming of each school and biographical information about the namesake.
 ---

-The full document, A Primer on the Names and Namesakes of Charlottesville City Schools, can be found here in [PDF](docs/cville-school-names-primer.pdf) or [Word](docs/cville-school-names-primer.docx) formats.
+The full 56-page document, **A Primer on the Names and Namesakes of Charlottesville City Schools**, can be downloaded in [PDF](docs/cville-school-names-primer.pdf) or [Word](docs/cville-school-names-primer.docx) formats.

-The summary of the names is as follows:
+The summary of the names and namesakes is as follows:

 * **Venable Elementary** (1925) is named for **Lieutenant Colonel Charles S. Venable** (1827–1900).
 Venable served as aide-de-camp to Gen. Robert E. Lee from 1862 until 1865.
 He was a professor at the UVA for 40 years, writing several math textbooks and serving on the City School Board for six years.
 * **George Rogers Clark Elementary** (1931) is named for **Brigadier General George Rogers Clark** (1752 – 1818).
 Clark was born in Albemarle County near the school building.
 He served as an officer during the Revolutionary War and the Northwest Indian War (Little Turtle’s War).